Cheapest car insurance carriers in St. Louis

 What is the cheapest car insurance company in St. Louis?

-For St. Louis drivers with clean records, USAA and GEICO are frequently the most competitive.
-Nationwide is also worth comparing.
+For St. Louis drivers with clean records, GEICO and Shelter Insurance are frequently the most competitive.
+Auto-Owners is also worth comparing.
 Enter your ZIP above to see current rankings for your specific location — rates vary across Missouri.

 What are the minimum auto insurance requirements in Missouri?